-Perfectly chewy coconut cookies make the perfect sweet treat when you want something light.
-With a tasty tropical twist, these delish bites are done in under 30 minutes!
+Chewy Coconut Cookies with a tropical twist, make the perfect sweet treat when you want something light.
+They whip up in under 20 minutes!

 Our family loves cookies.
-They make great after-school snacks or easy family night treats.
+A good cookie recipe makes great after-school snacks or easy family night treats.
 We love to sit at the table with a glass of milk with these warm chewy goodies and laugh and talk together.

 Because they are done in under 30 minutes and only require a handful of ingredients, they are the perfect snacking treat when your sweet tooth is aching and you want something quickly!